xswzaqnjimko/lingo-text-of-own/README.md

 ### Documentation: CC BY 4.0

-Documentation (README, guides, comments) is licensed under Creative Commons Attribution 4.0 International.
-This means:
+Documentation (README, guides, comments) is licensed under Creative Commons Attribution 4.0 International:
 - Free to use, modify, and share
 - Commercial use allowed without restrictions
 - Attribution required